-Whether it is about coal ports, jet fuel terminals, use of farmland or a host of other issues, there is widespread regional frustration with how the Vancouver Fraser Port Authority makes decisions.
-Our Port should be transparent in its decision making and accountable to the public.
-It should do a better job of engaging local governments and incorporating regional concerns and environmental considerations into its project approval processes.
+Approving coal exports, industrializing farmland… there are lots of reasons to be frustrated with how Port Authorities makes decisions that impact our communities.
+Our Ports need to be more transparent in their decision making, and more accountable to the public.
+They should do a better job of engaging local governments and incorporating regional concerns and environmental considerations into their project approval processes.

-We need to make sure the Trudeau government takes decisive action on Port Authority reform.
-Can you take a few minutes to send a comment to key decision makers to call for change?
-Use the the form at right to send your comments to Marc Garneau, the Federal Transport Minister (in charge of Ports).
+We need to make sure the Trudeau government fully consults the public before it makes any moves on Port Authority reform.
+Can you take a few minutes to send a comment to key decision makers to call for full public consultation?
+Use the the form to send your comments to Marc Garneau, the Federal Transport Minister (in charge of Ports).
 We’ll make sure your comments are copied to the PM, local MPs and local governments.